 I’m a content creator and aspiring film colorist.
 I do video and image editing, motion graphics, YouTube, and Twitch streaming.
 I also use my computer for gaming, voice acting, audio engineering / recording, accounting-related business purposes, and digital art.
-When the computer is idle, I run Seti and Folding.

 Why I built it

 My old computer was a modest gaming PC built three years ago, long before I became involved in any real editing or creative stuff.
 Most of the parts were fine but unimpressive when I bought them, such as the graphics card (Radeon HD 7950 R7950), RAM (16GB DDR3), and CPU (i5-3570K).

 The problems I had with it were mostly related to editing.
 Render times became unbearable (especially in After Effects), timelines in Premiere and Reaper were choppy, previews took way too long, and any effect that used the graphics card risked crashing the computer.
 Streaming an intense game or program was too much for the comp to handle, games weren’t running at max settings, and my single 1080p monitor was a serious problem for editing and streaming.

 I wanted to be able to pursue freelance and hobbyist editing, stream a quality presentation, and keep up with new games in the coming years.

 I planned the computer and researched the parts for about six weeks prior to purchasing.
 I became passionate and excited – thought went into every single part.
 I reused my Fractal Design R4 case, a 250GB SSD, and a 1TB HDD.
 If heat becomes an issue, I’ll first try removing some of the foam that blocks air vents and adding new fans, but I’m not against upgrading to a new case if needed.
 So far, the rig is dead silent and has no heat issues.